Alice Kelly — “The Good Die Young”

 —Hippocrates

-My father explained to me that Alice “was a very bright and determined person, and rightly earned the admiration and trust of the doctors — not always an easy task for such a young person.
-What made her a good nurse was the same thing that makes all healthcare professionals good — she cared about people,” Dad said.
-“Her goal was always to make patients feel better.”
+My father explained to me that Alice was “a very bright and determined person who rightly earned the trust of doctors — not an easy task for such a young person.
+What made her a good nurse was the same quality that makes all good healthcare professionals.
+She cared about people,” Dad explained.
+“Her goal was always to make the patient feel better.”

-In receiving a thoroughly Catholic education (1st grade right through nursing school), Alice came to embody its teachings — hope, compassion, love, faith.
-One of her colleagues in the ICU said that Alice was “very dedicated but also had a sense of what she was doing within a greater scope.
+In receiving a thoroughly Catholic education (Grade 1 right through nursing school), Alice came to embody its teachings — hope, faith, compassion, love.
+An IC Unit colleague said Alice was “very dedicated but also had a sense of what she was doing within a greater scope.
 She didn’t want to say in nursing permanently.”
 So perhaps my father was right about her career arch in medicine.
-I would have loved to see it all.
+How I would have loved to see it all.
+Today, I consider her loss to be emotional robbery.

 Making a Difference

-Whatever stresses Alice had — and I’ve learned she did have some — she managed to conceal from me and most others.
-But the pressure was intense.
-My father always said that nurses are the true backbone of America’s healthcare system.
+Whatever life stresses Alice had — and I’ve learned she did have some — she managed to conceal from me and most others.
+The pressure was intense.
+My father always said that nurses were the true backbone of America’s healthcare system.
 “You can’t run an efficient hospital without nurses,” he once told me.
 “And there are no nurses in hell.
 Unfortunately, I can’t make the same statement about doctors.”

 The ancient Greeks — who knew a thing or two about life — believed that, “Out of tragedy comes wisdom.”
 As painful as it is for me to admit, I must agree with their reasoning.
 Thus, while Alice may be gone, I know that her noble ways live on in all those she touched.